Amazon Prime Video release dates 2020: major upcoming shows revealed

 17th February

-Outlander: season 5 Claire (Caitriona Balfe) and Jamie (Sam Heughan) try to construct their new life collectively in pre-revolutionary America
+Outlander: season 5 Claire (Caitriona Balfe) and Jamie (Sam Heughan) try and construct their new life collectively in pre-revolutionary America

 Coming quickly

-American Gods: season three Continuation of the Neil Gaiman fantasy adaptation, which sees an ex-convict caught in a struggle between the Outdated Gods and the New Gods
+American Gods: season three Continuation of the Neil Gaiman fantasy adaptation, which sees an ex-convict caught in a battle between the Outdated Gods and the New Gods

-The Boys: season 2 This edgy new addition to the superhero style garnered crucial acclaim when it debuted this 12 months, making the second season one in every of Amazon’s most anticipated tasks
+The Boys: season 2 This edgy new addition to the superhero style garnered vital acclaim when it debuted this yr, making the second season considered one of Amazon’s most anticipated initiatives

 Carnival Row Second season of the fantasy interval drama starring Orlando Bloom and Cara Delevigne

-Hanna: season 2 The high-concept thriller a few younger woman educated to kill might be again for a second season in 2020
+Hanna: season 2 The high-concept thriller a few younger lady educated to kill will probably be again for a second season in 2020

-Hunters New drama collection following a band of Nazi hunters residing in New York Metropolis in 1977, who got down to stop a fascist rebellion
+Hunters New drama collection following a band of Nazi hunters dwelling in New York Metropolis in 1977, who got down to forestall a fascist rebellion

-Invincible The Strolling Lifeless creator Robert Kirkman brings one other of his common comedian books to the small display, this time an animated superhero drama about 17-year-old Mark Grayson who inherits powers from his alien father
+Invincible The Strolling Lifeless creator Robert Kirkman brings one other of his standard comedian books to the small display screen, this time an animated superhero drama about 17-year-old Mark Grayson who inherits powers from his alien father

-Fashionable Love: Season 2 This anthology collection that explores romance in its many varieties attracted some massive Hollywood names for its first season, so count on extra to crop up throughout its second run
+Trendy Love: Season 2 This anthology collection that explores romance in its many types attracted some large Hollywood names for its first season, so count on extra to crop up throughout its second run

 THEM: Covenant A brand new horror anthology collection that may return to 1953 for its first season.
 It’s set to observe an African American couple who transfer to an all-white neighbourhood and are confronted with malevolent forces each actual and supernatural